-When does The Great Celebrity Bake Off for SU2C air?
+When does The Great British Bake Off air?

-The Great Celebrity Bake Off for Stand Up To Cancer is now airing on a weekly basis at 8pm on Channel 4.
+The Great British Bake Off 2020 airs every Tuesday at 8pm on Channel 4.

 In these modern times, you don't just have to watch the bakers struggle with a technical recipe the traditional way.
 Instead, you can watch on All 4 – live or on-demand with catch-up through a wide range of devices including smart TVs, games consoles, media streamers, phones and tablets.